hkwan003/rshell/README.md

 * Make file is not attached to other functions like rm, cp, or ls.
 Will fix in future so make file and deal with other functionality

 ##Sidenote
 * I have two script files for piping assignment.
 One is long while the second one is short, I did it just to test one of the extra credit more.
-Please take a look
+Please take a look.